Frequently Asked Questions - Course Enrolment

 Q: I have not paid my tuition fees yet.
 Can I still enrol in courses?

-A: Yes, ROSI is set up to handle course enrolment before fees payment.
-Fees should be paid by September 15th, however (unless deferred through a fellowship or a TAship) – ROSI is quite patient, but eventually she will remove you from courses.
+A: Yes, ACORN is set up to handle course enrolment before fees payment.
+Fees should be paid by September 14th, however (unless deferred through a fellowship or a TAship) – ACORN is quite patient, but eventually you will be removed from courses.

 Q: What happens when my status in a course changes from wait-list to approved?